NeCTAR-RC/nectarcloud-tier0doco/README.md

 ## Access the the NeCTAR-RC/nectarcloud-tier0doco repository

 You need to install, register for or have access to the following tools, accounts and privileges;

-- If you don't already have a GitHub account, create one [here](https://github.com/join).

 - Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), the leading
   distributed version control system